 Do You Get a Refund for Unused Premiums After You Cancel Your Car Insurance?

-Last Updated on June 26, 2023
+Last Updated on December 12, 2025

-- How Car Insurance Refunds Work
+- How Car Insurance Refunds Are Calculated

 - Do All Insurance Companies Issue Refunds?

-- How Long Does a Refund Take?
+- How Long Does a Car Insurance Refund Take?

 - My Insurer Hasn’t Paid My Refund: What Next?

-- Some Insurers Charge Cancellation Fees
+- Some Insurers Charge Cancellation Fees (and It Can Reduce Your Refund)

-- Check your Policy for Cancellation Fees
+- How to Check If Your Policy Has Cancellation Fees

-How Car Insurance Refunds Work
+How Car Insurance Refunds Are Calculated

 Do All Insurance Companies Issue Refunds?

-How Long Does a Refund Take?
+How Long Does a Car Insurance Refund Take?

 My Insurer Hasn’t Paid My Refund: What Next?

-Some Insurers Charge Cancellation Fees
+Some Insurers Charge Cancellation Fees (and It Can Reduce Your Refund)

 Cancellation Fees by Insurance Company: